 There will never be a perfect time to learn programming (or do anything for that matter), but waiting is likely to only make things worse.
 Each year in school the classes become more rigorous, demanding more time and attention after school.
 High school baseball takes more time than little league baseball – and you can substitute the word “baseball” for any activity.
 With each passing year it becomes more difficult to add a new activity.

 Peer pressure is difficult to understand, but shouldn’t be ignored.
 Teenagers care about what their friends are doing and what is cool.
 You might believe your student isn’t susceptible, but you will likely agree with this statement: your student is more likely to feel peer pressure at 16 than 12.
 This is a particularly important factor for girls, where programming might be less understood by peers and anything nerdy is avoided.
+In middle and high school special girls-only programs are necessary because of stereotypes but in elementary school the stereotypes have not yet set in.

-There is also an assumption made about kids curiosity.
+There is an assumption made about kids’ curiosity.
 “If my son is really interested in programming, he will still be interested in a couple years.”
 There is a window where a student’s curiosity is at its peak and also when a parent’s encouragement is most effective.
 Take a close look at these two windows and you are likely to find they won’t be open forever.

 Photo: Christian